echolevel/AmigaPal/README.md

 Known Bugs:
 ----------

 * The pause icon appears upon sample load before playback has started.
 After clicking, play/pause behave as expected.
 This is due to a combination of Angular 2's weird ng-class conditions and HTML5 Audio's convoluted playback state reporting.
-I'll figure it out eventually
+I'll figure it out eventually.
+* Sometimes the playheads get a bit confused e.g. the playhead on item 0 will move in sync with the playhead on item 1.
+Doesn't affect operation, but I'll try to fix it anyway.

 Installation
 ------------